LOADING ...

 Thinking if can't, how can I breathe?

-I want to take a 'cause we are not free
+I to take a stance 'cause we are not free

 And then I about it, we are not "we"

-Am I in the outside looking in, or am I in the inside looking
+Am I in the outside looking in, or am I in the looking out?

-Is it my to give my two cents?
+Is it my place to my two cents?

-Or should I stand on the side and shut my
+Or should I stand on the and shut my mouth?

-They're chanting out, "black lives matter," but I don't say it
+They're chanting out, "black lives matter," but I say it back

-Is it okay for me to say?
-I don't know, so I and stand
+Is it for me to say?
+I don't know, so I watch and stand

-In front of a of police that look the same as me
+In of a line of police that look the same as me

-Only separated by a badge, a baton, a can of Mace, a
+Only by a badge, a baton, a can of Mace, a mask

-A shield, a gun gloves and hands that gives an alibi
+A shield, a gun with gloves and that gives an alibi

-In case somebody behind a bullet that flies out of the nine
+In case dies behind a bullet that flies out of the nine

 in the streets, no justice, no peace